remenkemi/libnav/README.md

 cmake --build .
 ```
 After compilation the library itself should be in your libnav/build/src/libnav directory.
 The file should be called something like liblibnav.a

+## Using pre-compiled version
+If you want to compile the library yourself, you can download the pre-compiled version [here](https://github.com/BRUHegg/libnav-redist/).